apify/crawlee/README.md

 The goal of `apify` package is to provide a toolbox for these generic web scraping and crawling tasks.
-Stop reinventing the wheel and focus on writing the code specific to the target website, rather than developing commonalities.
+Don't reinvent the wheel every time you need data from the web, and focus on writing the code specific to the target website, rather than developing commonalities.

 ## Overview